emilympoland/DressCode/README.md

 npm run dev
 ```

-To setup backend, cd into the leetduel-backend directory and create a .env.local file with the following contents:
+To setup backend, cd into the dresscode-backend directory and create a .env.local file with the following contents:

 ```
 CLIENT_URL="http://localhost:3000"